Ising model and s-embeddings of planar graphs

 In what follows, one should set~$\varsigma:=e^{i\frac{\pi}{4}}$ in~\eqref{eq:def-eta} to keep the notation consistent, e.g., with~\cite[Definition~3.1]{ChSmi2}, where the term \emph{s-holomorphicity} was coined.
 Choosing another value~$\varsigma\in\mathbb{T}$ leads to trivial modifications. \begin{definition} A complex-valued function~$F$ defined on (a subset of)~$\Dm(G)$ is called s-holomorphic if

 for each pair of quads $z,z'\in\Dm(G)$ adjacent to the same edge~$(v^\circ(c)v^\bullet(c))$ of~$\cS$. \end{definition}

-Under the correspondence described above, the s-holomorphicity is a particular case of the \emph{t-holomorphicity}; the latter notion was introduced and studied in~\cite{CLR1}.
-Below we use the notation introduced in Fig.~\ref{fig:Sdef}, see also Fig.~\ref{fig:Semb} for a bigger example of an s-embedding. \mbox{T-holomorphic} functions are `primary' defined on either white \mbox{$F_\frw^\circ:\Upsilon^\circ(G)\to\C$} or black $F_\frb^\bullet:\Upsilon^\bullet(G)\to\C$ faces of a t-embedding~$\cT$ and satisfy conditions similar to~\eqref{eq:s-hol}, with~$\eta_c\R$ replaced by~$\eta_{c^\bullet}\R$ or~$\eta_{c^\circ}\R$, respectively; see~\cite[Section~3]{CLR1} for precise definitions.
-Functions~$F_\frw$ are called t-white-holomorphic whilst~$F_\frb$ are called \mbox{t-black-holomorphic}.
-It is easy to see that \begin{itemize} \item given an s-holomorphic functions~$F$, the function~$F_\frw$ (resp., $F_\frb$) defined as
+Under the correspondence described above, s-holomorphicity is a particular case of \emph{t-holomorphicity}; the latter notion was introduced and studied in~\cite{CLR1}.
+Below we use the notation introduced in {Fig.~\ref{fig:notation}; see also Fig.~\ref{fig:Sdef} below.} \mbox{T-holomorphic} functions are defined on either white \mbox{$F_\frw^\circ:\Upsilon^\circ(G)\to\C$} or black $F_\frb^\bullet:\Upsilon^\bullet(G)\to\C$ faces of a t-embedding~$\cT$ and satisfy conditions similar to~\eqref{eq:s-hol}, with~$\eta_c\R$ replaced by~$\eta_{c^\bullet}\R$ or~$\eta_{c^\circ}\R$, respectively; see~\cite[Section~3]{CLR1} for precise definitions.
+Functions~$F_\frw$ are called t-white-holomorphic whilst~$F_\frb$ are called \mbox{t-black-holomorphic}. {Note that~\cite{CLR1} also uses the notation~$F_\frw^\bullet$ and~$F_\frb^\circ$ for the corresponding projections of the `true' complex values~$F_\frw^\circ$ and~$F_\frb^\bullet$ of these functions onto the lines~$\eta_{c^\bullet}\R$ and~$\eta_{c^\circ}\R$, respectively.} It is easy to see that \begin{itemize} \item given an s-holomorphic functions~$F$, the function~$F_\frw$ (resp., $F_\frb$) defined as